connor11528/cs-fundamentals/README.md

 - **Git Game** - https://www.git-game.com/ - The git-game is a terminal based game that teaches both new and advances users some pretty cool features of the git scm (source control management) system.

+## Webpack

+- **webpack: The Core Concepts** - https://webpack.academy/p/the-core-concepts - less than an hour long course on webpack fundamentals from core team member

 ## Python

 - Algosaurus: http://algosaur.us/data-structures-basics/